-Quayshawn Spencer turns to work on the genetic structure of human populations to answer that question (Rosenberg et al. 2002; 2005; Pemberton, Degiorgio, and Rosenberg 2013).
-In their 2002' landmark study, Noah Rosenberg and colleagues used 377 autosomal microsatellite markers from 1,056 individuals in 52 populations across the globe.
-In 2005, they expanded this data and used 783 microsatellites and included 210 insertion/deletion polymorphisms (another type of genetic marker).
+used 783 microsatellites and included 210 insertion/deletion polymorphisms (another type of genetic marker).
 In 2013, scientists analyzed microsatellites of 5795 individuals from 267 worldwide populations.
 In all these studies, Rosenberg and colleagues relied on a specific algorithm (STRUCTURE) to cluster individuals into groups based on genetic similarity.
 In this algorithm, scientists decide how many groups the genetic similarity analysis should generate.
-The result was always the same: when scientists decide to divide humans into five groups of genetic similarity, these groups match the five human continental populations - Black Africans, Eurasians, East Asians, Native Americans, and Oceanians (Spencer 2019a, 96-99).
-These genetic studies are revealing.
-For instance, they show that one can distinguish and identify the five human continental populations using genetic material alone (Lewontin and Feldman 2008; Hardimon 2017, 89).
-One can recognize that a person comes from one of those five continental populations only by looking at her genetic markers.
-This is possible because human continental populations are somewhat distinct at the genetic level.
+The result of these particular studies was the following: when scientists decide to divide humans into five groups of genetic similarity, these groups seem to roughly match the five human continental populations - Black Africans, Eurasians, East Asians, Native Americans, and Oceanians (Spencer 2019a, 96-99).
+This "match" is imperfect, however, to say the least.
+For example, Central and South Asians end up included in the Eurasian category, but it is unclear why they should be grouped with Europeans as one "human continental population."
+Yet, Rosenberg and colleagues consider the result meaningful.
+For instance, depending on the available genetic data set and sampling decisions, they argue that one can use STRUCTURE to produce reliable predictions about the self-declared continental ancestry origin of individuals (Lewontin and Feldman 2008; Hardimon 2017).
+Moreover, scientists use STRUCTURE primarily as an exploratory tool to generate hypotheses about population structure (Pritchard et al. 2000; Griesemer and Barragan 2022).
+The algorithm is useful to generate working hypotheses